TheCustomerTest.com

 CCH · LSE · Consumer Staples

-Verdict: Coca-Cola Hellenic Bottling Company (CCHBC) shows early-stage public customer-centricity evidence, scoring 10.0/10 in this automated assessment of publicly available material.
-A customer satisfaction metric is referenced in public materials, though a specific score or programme detail has not been published.
+Verdict: Coca-Cola Hellenic Bottling Company (CCHBC) shows a leadership position in public customer-centricity evidence, scoring 10.0/10 in this automated assessment of publicly available material.
+Top marks were earned with a customer satisfaction metric referenced in public materials, discussed on the open website, with score improvement trend and programme detail published.
 This report is based solely on publicly available evidence — internal programmes not reflected in public documents are not captured.

 A +